Skip to content

 Key features

-• 2-car detached garage with prime laneway access
+• Two-car detached garage at rear with laneway access

 • Short walk to Bloor-Danforth subway line